philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 Facebook's code is a little less obfuscated, so this snippet is a bit easier to read.
 Can you see how similar it is?
 They even use the exact same short variable names `js`, `fjs`, `d`, `s`, and `id`.

 Think about all the websites out there that have both this script and the twitter script multiple times on the exact same set of pages.

-It's a complete waste of space.
+There's a crazy amount of duplication.

 ### Disqus